bactopia/bactopia/docs/bactopia-tools/roary.md

                                 Default: 1

 RefSeq Assemblies Related Parameters:
+    --assembly              A single assembly, or directory of assemblies to be included in the pan-genome analysis.
+If compressed, gzip and the ".gz" extension must be used.

+    --assembly_pattern      If a directory is given, use the given pattern to match assemblies.
+                                Default: *.fna

     --species STR           The name of the species to download RefSeq assemblies for.
 This is a completely optional step and is meant to supplement your dataset with high-quality completed genomes.